Some history of Bromsgrove Street

 Bromsgrove Street was a key thoroughfare in and out of the markets of Birmingham centred around St. Martin's and continued from Moat Row in a straight line to Bristol Street.
 The trams would trundle along Bromsgrove Street before turning into Hurst Street.

 Although there were courts accessed from entries, the front buildings of Bromsgrove Street was largely devoted to business and commercial use.
-Naturally, a good number of public-houses lined the thoroughfare, the oldest being the Dolphin, a house that would evolve into the Australian Gin Palace on the north-east corner of the junction with Hurst Street.
+Naturally, a good number of public-houses lined the thoroughfare, the oldest being the Black Swan and the Dolphin Inn, the latter evolved into the Australian Gin Palace on the north-east corner of the junction with Hurst Street.

 Bromsgrove Street is not featured on Westley's Map of Birmingham produced in 1731.
 It is not drawn on Samuel Bradford's Plan of 1751, though it is possible to see field boundaries on which the road was probably laid out in later years.
 A road is distinguishable on a 1779 Plan by John Snape and the whole street is shown on Charles Pye's plan dated 1795.

 If you would like to share any further information on Bromsgrove Street - Whatever the reason it would be great to hear of your stories or gossip.
 Simply send a message and I will post it here.

 "Before the Birmingham magistrates yesterday, Martin Morris, James Thorn, and William Beach, of Valley Lane, were charged with causing

 grievous bodily harm to a man named Edward Hunt.
 Mr. Willison appeared for the prisoners.
 The evidence for the complainant showed that there was a disturbance in